SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

-# PINN Model for Battery Performance Prediction
+# PINN model for battery degradation diagnostics

 This repository provides a **Physics-Informed Neural Network (PINN)** model designed for battery degradation diagnostics.
 The model combines: